influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withScrapeTimeout(scrapeTimeout)
 ```

-Timeout for scraping metrics from the Prometheus exporter.
+"Timeout for scraping metrics from the Prometheus exporter."

 ## obj spec.basicAuth

-BasicAuth allow an endpoint to authenticate over basic authentication.
-More info: https://prometheus.io/docs/operating/configuration/#endpoint
+"BasicAuth allow an endpoint to authenticate over basic authentication.
+More info: https://prometheus.io/docs/operating/configuration/#endpoint"

 ## obj spec.basicAuth.password

-The secret in the service monitor namespace that contains the password for authentication.
+"The secret in the service monitor namespace that contains the password for authentication."

 ### fn spec.basicAuth.password.withKey